balaji1974/Microservices/README.md

 If the project artifactId is scheduler-service and version is 0.0.1 then a jar file called scheduler-service-0.0.1.jar  will be created in target folder
 ```
-## Creating the docker file and running it
 ```xml
 Create a docker file in the root directory of the project and name it Dockerfile with the below settings:
 FROM openjdk:11